||Spirituality is often defined as a sense of connection that gives meaning and purpose to a person’s life.

 Your spirit provides you with the revealing sense of who you are, why you are here and what your purpose for living is.
 It is that innermost part of you that allows you to gain strength and hope.

-Technical Guide 360: Spiritual Fitness Inventory User Guide (PHC) NEW!
+Technical Guide 360: Spiritual Fitness Inventory User Guide (PHC)

 The Spiritual Fitness Inventory (SFI) is a tool to assist screeners in assessing Soldiers’ spiritual fitness as a component of their resilience and readiness.
 The results of the SFI can be used to facilitate a discussion related to spirituality, and to help an individual track changes in his or her spiritual fitness over time as part of a comprehensive approach to wellness and resiliency.

-Boosting Resilience through Spirituality (PHC Brochure) NEW!
+Boosting Resilience through Spirituality (PHC Brochure)